leticiaribeirom/nd-otimizacao-websites/README.md

 * Put css inline and added internal style sheet

 ### Optimizations made on views/js/main.js
-* Remove calls to updatePositions().
-This function was causing forced synchronous layouts and it's effect doesn't add much to the page itself.
 * Used requestAnimationFrame() because this method tells the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.
 * Refactored function changePizzaSizes() to reduce time to resize pizzas.
 * De-nested the following function declarations: